-Note that several factors, listed here, have already been accounted for through the initial Environmental Justice analysis; those 17 variables (listed below) are taken from the U.S. EPA's EJSCREEN tool.
-The sample list of environmental indicators below is intended to be representative of the pollutant types that a community may face. (the tool can be found here).
+Note that several factors have already been accounted for through the initial Environmental Justice analysis; those 17 variables (listed below) are taken from the U.S. EPA's EJSCREEN tool.EPA's EJSCREEN tool.
+There is no need to resubmit EJSCREEN data, but the applicant may choose to provide additional information on these variables keeping in mind the EJSCREEN data has already been considered.